bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

 ## Running a Bacalhau Job

-There are two ways to do this either by mounting the script from a IPFS or from an URL
+Using the `bacalhau docker run` command you can either mount the script from a IPFS or from an URL.

 ### Mounting the CSV File from IPFS

-Using the `bacalhau docker run` command.

 ```bash